 At any stage in life, it’s important for both young children and adults to take proactive measures in protecting their teeth and gums.
 Through simple but effective dental care habits, you can increase oral hygiene significantly, thus preventing dental problems in the future.
-At our Barrie dental office we are big promoters of prevention, as these measures invariably lead to longer-lasting teeth at a lower cost.
+At our Barrie dental office, we are big promoters of prevention, as these measures invariably lead to longer-lasting teeth at a lower cost.

-Dental Care Tips for Babies and Children
+Dental Care Tips for Children

 Without proper dental hygiene, babies and children can be at risk of dental health issues down the road; this may include trouble with eating, drinking, or even teething.
 From a young age, it’s strongly recommended that parents teach their children how to care for their teeth properly, as well as regular monitoring (especially at a young age) to ensure they are brushing and flossing their